niHonkage/DocsLearning/en/learn-more/use-cases/build-an-notion-ai-assistant.md

 <figure><img src="https://pan.wsyfin.com/f/KrEi4/connect-with-notion-2.png" alt=""><figcaption></figcaption></figure>

-Check the permissions needed by Fusionworks, and then click the "Select pages" button.
+Check the permissions needed by FusionWorks, and then click the "Select pages" button.

 <figure><img src="https://pan.wsyfin.com/f/L91iQ/connect-with-notion-3.png" alt=""><figcaption></figcaption></figure>

-Select the pages you want to synchronize with Fusionworks, and press the "Allow access" button.
+Select the pages you want to synchronize with FusionWorks, and press the "Allow access" button.

 <figure><img src="https://pan.wsyfin.com/f/M8Xtz/connect-with-notion-4.png" alt=""><figcaption></figcaption></figure>

-#### 4. Start training[​](https://wsyfin.com/notion-fusionworks#4-start-training) <a href="#id-4-start-training" id="id-4-start-training"></a>
+#### 4. Start training[​](https://wsyfin.com/notion-FusionWorks#4-start-training) <a href="#id-4-start-training" id="id-4-start-training"></a>

 Specifying the pages for AI need to study, enabling it to comprehend the content within this section of Notion.
 Then click the "next" button.